johncarl81/transfuse/documentation.md

 ##### @Inject

 Transfuse allows users to inject into the constructor, methods and fields of a class.
-These injections may be public, package private, protected or private.
+These injections may be public, protected, package private or private.
 Users should prefer (in order) constructor injection, method, and then field injection.
-Likewise, for performance reasons, users should prefer public, package private or protected injections over private.
+Likewise, for performance reasons, users should prefer public, protected or package private injections over private.
 Private injections requires Transfuse to use reflection at runtime and for large dependency graphs, it may significantly affect performance.

 <div class="note">
 <h5>Note</h5>